mbforbes/mapgen/report/report.md

 Some of the most frequent failures cases for the model were arguably not due to shortcomings of the model itself, but the unpredictability of the task.
-Figure TODO shows the sparsity / density issue happening in both directions.
+Figure 15 shows the sparsity / density issue happening in both directions.
 Some road networks, though seemingly regular and residential, in fact have no buildings in them, and so the model guesses completely wrong (first row).
 On the other hand, other road networks that appear to possibly be barren industrial areas